 Animals, Gardens and Open Spaces, Historical Sites, Indoor Activities, Museums and Art Centres, Outdoor Activities, Trips and Transport

-Be sure to include Blenheim Palace if you’re planning family days out in Oxfordshire.
-There’ll be something for the whole family to enjoy and, no matter how many times you visit, you’ll find there is always something new to discover.
+Be sure to include Blenheim Palace if you are planning family days out in Oxfordshire.
+There will be something for the whole family to enjoy and, no matter how many times you visit, you will find there is always something new to discover.

 Home to the 12th Duke of Marlborough and his family, Blenheim was built in the early 1700s to celebrate victory over the French in the War of the Spanish Succession.
 Today, visitors are invited to explore the magnificent Palace including the Great Hall and intricately decorated State Rooms.